-One of the main reasons people want to go to the Yi Peng festival is to launch their own lantern and snap a photo of the mass release of lanterns.
+One of the main reasons people want to go to the Yi Peng Festival is to launch their own lantern and snap a photo of the mass release of lanterns into the sky!

-However, what many people don’t really know is that the main Yi Peng event is exclusively put on for locals only around Mae Jo University.
-If you want to go there as a non-local, the ticket price would be around THB 5,600~12,500, which is about USD 170~380.
-Even if you are willing to pay that much money, it will be almost impossible to get the ticket for the Mae Jo event.
+However, what many people don’t really know is that the main Yi Peng event is exclusively put on for locals, only around Mae Jo University.
+If you want to go there as a non-local, the tickets will cost around THB 5,600~12,500, which is about USD 170~380!
+Even if you are willing to pay that much money, it will be almost impossible to get tickets for the Mae Jo event.

 But don’t worry, as there are some private Yi Peng events that tourists can attend as well, and they are considerably cheaper (USD 90~130) than the Mae Jo event.

-They are basically the same event as the Mae Jo but on a smaller scale.
-They are about half the size of the Mae Jo event.
-It is still a spectacular event and a good option for people who don’t want to pay minimum USD 170 for a ticket.
+They are basically the same as the Mae Jo but on a smaller scale, about half the size of the Mae Jo event.
+They are still spectacular in their own way and a good option for people who don’t want to pay a minimum of USD 170 for a ticket.

 At these private Yi Peng events, you can release your own lantern into the sky.
-The experience simply wouldn’t be the same if you couldn’t launch the lantern by yourself.
-You will also get to take tons of magical photos.
+The experience simply wouldn’t be the same if you couldn’t launch your own lantern.
+What’s more, you will also get to take tons of magical photos! 📷

 4. What else happens during the Yi Peng Festival?

-If you buy the ticket for the Yi Peng festival, you don’t have to pay extra for dinner as it is included in your ticket price.
+If you buy tickets for the Yi Peng Festival, you don’t have to pay extra for dinner as it is included in your ticket price!
 Also, you will be pleasantly surprised to find many vendors offering different types of Thai food at the event.

-The event venues for Yi Peng are normally not close to the city center as those flying lanterns can be hazardous to people and airplanes.
+The event venues for Yi Peng are normally not close to the city center as flying lanterns can pose a threat to people and especially airplanes.
 Thus, make sure if your ticket includes round-trip transfer service to the event venue unless you’re okay with making your way to the venue on your own.